-Day tours to Milford depart the towns of Queenstown or Te Anau.
-The most economical way to reach Milford Sound is to self drive or take a coach and join a cruise.
-If you choose to drive to Milford Sound, it’s fair to say you’ll miss a lot of the dramatic scenery along the way, on a coach you can sit back and relax and take in the stunning scenery.
-The drive from Queenstown is a approximately a 4 hour drive, and from Te Anau around 2 hours.
-The road can be very busy over the summer months, with coaches and cars full of tourists making their way towards Milford in the morning, resulting in your trip taking longer than expected.
+Day tours to Milford Sound depart the towns of Queenstown or Te Anau almost every day of the year.
+The most economical way to visit Milford Sound is to self drive or take a coach and join a cruise.
+If you choose to drive to Milford Sound, it’s fair to say you’ll miss a lot of the dramatic scenery along the way.
+On a coach you can sit back and relax and take in the stunning scenery.
+The drive from Queenstown is approximately 3 hours 45 min, and from Te Anau around 2 hours.
+The road can be extremely busy over the summer months.
+Coaches and cars full of tourists all make their way towards Milford Sound in the morning.
+This can result in your trip taking longer than anticipated.

-So if time is of consideration and budget allows we recommend taking a scenic flight either by helicopter or fixed wing plane.
-Via Helicopter is the quickest way with around 30 minutes of flying time, you’ll also get a much better vista and are able to get closer to those impressive waterfalls and hanging cliffs presenting abundant photo opportunities!
-There are a number of options, from a straight fly over or you can choose to land at Milford and join one of the cruises available.
+So if time is of consideration and budget allows we recommend taking a scenic flight, either by helicopter or fixed wing plane.
+Via Helicopter is the quickest way with around 30 mins of flying time from Queenstown.
+You’ll also get a much better vista and get closer to those impressive waterfalls and hanging cliffs for photo opportunities!
+There are a few different options to choose from.
+Either a straight fly over or you can choose to land at Milford and join one of the cruises available.
 Or perhaps upgrade to a helicopter flight that lands atop Mt Tutoko glacier (the highest peak in Fiordland National Park), and a secluded West Coast beach?

 A fixed wing option offers a similar experience at around half the cost